Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

-To further reduce the risk of impaction, you should change any loose substrate in the enclosure to something smoother such as reptile carpet, paper towels, or ceramic tile.
+To further reduce the risk of impaction, change any loose substrate in the enclosure to something smoother such as reptile carpet, paper towels, or ceramic tile.

-Squash and sweet potato are both natural laxatives, but be careful not to overdo it, or your beardie will end up with diarrhea.
+Squash and sweet potato are natural laxatives, but be careful not to overdo them, or your beardie will end up with diarrhea.

-You should also feed your bearded dragon softer insects like dubia roaches, hornworms, or crickets.
+Feed your bearded dragons softer insects like dubia roaches, hornworms, or crickets.

-Avoid mealworms because their exoskeleton is very tough, and it is more likely to cause constipation or impaction.
+Avoid mealworms because their exoskeleton is very tough and more likely to cause constipation or impaction.

 Further Reading: How many mealworms should bearded dragons get?